Freedom Party (Bangladesh): The 1975 coup d'état

 Farook continued: 'Actually we came around to it by discussing the corruption and everything that was going wrong.
 I said the country required a change.
 Zia said "Yes, Yes.
 Let's go outside and talk" and then he took me on the lawn.'

 'As we walked on the lawn I told him that we were professional soldiers who served the country and not an individual.
 The army and the civil government, everybody, was going down the drain.
 We have to have a change.
 We, the junior officers, have already worked it out.
 We want your support and your leadership'.

 According to Farook, General Zia's answer was: 'I am sorry I would not like to get involved in anything like this.
 If you want to do something you junior officers should do it yourself.
 Leave me out of it'.

 Yet in a later meeting, Army Chief Ziaur Rahman had urged then Major Farook to do something about the situation, then in collaboration with Khandakar Mushtaq Ahmed, and other army officers like his brother-in-law Khandakar Abdur Rashid, Shariful Haque Dalim and others to bring down the regime of Sheikh Mujibur Rahman.
 It is also said that Khandakar Abdur Rashid's wife Zubaida Khan, sister of Farooq-ur-Rahman's wife Farida Khan was a mastermind behind the military coup against Mujib.
 Colonel Farooq also sought the guidance of a Muhajir Sufi Peer from Bihar who has settled down in Chittagong as stated in Bangladesh: A Legacy of Blood by Anthony Mascarenhas:

 Farook decided to seek celestial sanction for his terrible purpose.
 He sought out in the crowded Hali Shaar quarter of Chittagong a Bihari holy man who would have a powerful influence on the killing of Sheikh Mujibur Rahman.

 Andha Hafiz (blind holy man) as he is known, was born without sight.
 His piety and austere life, however, had brought him the blessing of a phenomenal extrasensory perception and the gift of prophesy.
 The accuracy of his predictions had won him a sizeable following, among them the Khans of Chittagong who were Major Farook's in-laws.
 Farook decided to consult him — and found an early opportunity to do so.
 The Bengal Lancers were scheduled to go to Hat Hazari near Chittagong for range firing between 7th and 11th April.
 When this exercise was put back by two days, Farook took time off for a quick trip to Chittagong on 2nd April to see Andha Hafiz.

-It was through all this the 1975 coup d'état had been done, through the coalition of the plethora of anti-Mujib sentiments held amongst people in the country and the army which had risked their lives for a free and independent Bangladesh governed with justice and no corruption.
+The 1975 coup d'état took place amid opposition to Sheikh Mujibur Rahman among sections of the population and the military, with some members of the armed forces expressing dissatisfaction with the government's policies and administration.